xninthantwai/Mini/README.md

-This is teachs me from Fairway!
+This project is guiding by Fairway Technology ,Teacher Ei Maung!